Table of Contents[Hide][Show]

 2. Hair Treatment

 I got this tip from Pinterest and have been amazed at what an intensive conditioning and strengthening treatment it is!
-To make, stir 1 tablespoon of Gelatin powder in to 1/2 cup of cool water until mixed.
+To make, stir 1 tablespoon of Gelatin powder into 1/2 cup of cool water until mixed.
 Add 1/2 cup warm/hot water, 1 teaspoon of apple cider vinegar and 1 teaspoon of honey to create a thick gel/liquid.
-Pour into hair and massage through hair and scalp.
+Pour on to head and massage through hair and scalp.
 Leave on for at least 5 minutes and rinse with hot water.
 Shampoo as normal.

-It is suggested to do this up to a few times a week to get desired hair thickness/strength and then once a week for maintenance.
+It is suggested to do this up to a few times a week to get desired hair thickness or strength, and then once a week for maintenance.